Keep Informed About Our Products & Offers

 Your ability to import hemp products is dependant on the Department Immigration and Border Protection.
 If unsure, check with these guys.

 The closest product to being legally registered is the GW Pharma Epidiolex ® (Cannabidiol CBD isolate) but this will only be available to the masses after our State Governments have paid for hospital trials on Epilepsy which may take years to complete.
+Read our in depth discussion about Epidiolex here.

 In September 1988 Francis L.Young , the chief administrative law judge of Drug Enforcement Administration presented a sixty nine page opinion regarding cannabis, which he called marijuana.
 He stated that ‘marijuana in its natural form is one of the safest therapeutically active substances known to man‘ and ‘By any measure of rational analysis marijuana can be safely used within supervised routine medical care.
 To deny marijuana to patients who need it would be unreasonable, arbitrary and capricious‘.